jacobsolanobrown/buyatbrown-demo/README.md

 # <div align='center'> Term Project Details </div>

-## Team Members:
+## Contributers:
 Claire Zhang (cyzhang),
 Bisola Folarin (arfolari), Kayleen Cruz (kcruz10), & Jacob Solano (gsolano)

 ## Summary:
-Our project is a web application that allows Brown students to buy and sell items within the Brown community.
+Our Term Project for Software Engineering Design is a web application that allows Brown students to buy and sell items within the Brown community.
 Users can create an account, post items for sale, and browse items for sale.
 Users can also search for items by various categories and tags.
 Users have their own accounts with custom usernames, and they can favorite, list, and edit their own items.
 Users can contact sellers through the contact information provided in the item listing.

 ## Features:
 - User authentication for account creation with custom usernames and login is only for Brown University students using Clerk.